Alfred Jarry: Biography and works

 That same year, Jarry contracted influenza.
 His mother and sister tended him, but once he recovered his mother fell ill of the disease and died; two years later his father perished from influenza as well, leaving Jarry a small inheritance which he quickly spent.

 Jarry had meantime discovered the pleasures of alcohol, which he called "my sacred herb" or, when referring to absinthe, the "green goddess".
 A story is told that he once painted his face green and rode through town on his bicycle in its honour (and possibly under its influence).

 When he was drafted into the army in 1894, his gift for turning notions upside down defeated attempts to instill military discipline.
-The sight of the small man in a uniform much too large for his less than 5-foot frame – the army did not issue uniforms small enough – was so disruptively funny that he was excused from parades and marching drills.
+The sight of the diminutive Jarry in a uniform much too large for his less than 5-foot frame – the army did not issue uniforms small enough – was so disruptively funny that he was excused from parades and marching drills.
 Eventually the army discharged him for medical reasons.
 His military experience eventually inspired his novel Days and Nights.

 In his youth, Jarry was homosexually inclined, although like many bohemians he disavowed sexual categorization.
 A brief but passionate relationship with future poet Léon-Paul Fargue inspired his semi-autobiographical play Haldernablou (1894).